 Team Lance-A-Bot Official Website

 Thank you for visiting the official website of Team 4237.
-We are a sixth year FRC Robotics Team founded in 2011.
+We are a seventh year FIRST Robotics Team founded in 2011.
 We’re based at Lakeshore High School in Stevensville, Michigan.
 Check out news and other links on this page.

 Click the button below to view our team’s journey from founding to now.